kdboller/kdboller.github.io/_posts/2018-03-04-scaling-financial-insights-with-python.markdown

 stocks_end = datetime.datetime(2018, 3, 9)
 ```

 As mentioned in the Python Finance training post, the ``pandas-datareader`` package enables us to read in data from sources like Google, Yahoo!
-Finance and the World Bank, among others.
-In this post, I'll focus on Yahoo!
-Finance, although I've worked very preliminarily in Quantopian and have also begun looking into ``quandl`` as a data source.
+Finance and the World Bank.
+Here I'll focus on Yahoo!
+Finance, although I've worked very preliminarily with Quantopian and have also begun looking into ``quandl`` as a data source.
 As also mentioned in the DataCamp post, the Yahoo API endpoint recently changed and this requires the installation of a temporary fix in order for Yahoo!
 Finance to work.
-I've made this slight adjustment in the code below, as noted.
-I have noticed some minor data issues where the data does not always read in when hitting the endpoint, or the last trading day is sometimes missing.
-While these issues have been infrequent, I'm continuing to monitor whether or not Yahoo! is the best and most reliable data source.
+I've made the needed slight adjustment in the code below.
+I have noticed some minor data issues where the data does not always read in as expected, or the last trading day is sometimes missing.
+While these issues have been relatively infrequent, I'm continuing to monitor whether or not Yahoo!
+Finance will be the best and most reliable data source going forward.

 ```python
 # Leveraged from the helpful Datacamp Python Finance trading blog post.